 - However, in the diagram, for the sake of simplicity, the trade relation (for goods and services) is shown only between firms and foreign markets.

-- In 2019, it was reported the United States had the trade balance deficit of around USD 922.78 billion.
+- In 2019, it was reported the United States had a trade balance deficit of around USD 922.78 billion.

-- Thus, it can be said that the foreign players are investing in the US market, or the US firms are relying on the foreign market to fulfil their production needs and vice-versa.
+- Thus, it can be said that the foreign players are investing in the US market, or the US firms are relying on the foreign market to fulfill their production needs and vice-versa.

-This has been a guide to Circular Flow of Income and its definition.
-Here we discuss how it works in two-sector, three-sector and four-sector economy along with diagrams and examples.
+This has been a guide to the Circular Flow of Income and its definition.
+Here we discuss how it works in two-sector, three-sector, and four-sector economies along with diagrams and examples.
 You may learn more about financing from the following articles –